whowell1/whowell1github.io/content/en/blog/mac persistence.md

 When looking at the metadata of the plist, there are some keys that may offer a clue into a program having persistence.
 Those keys are

-- RunAtLoad:if this is set to true, it will run automatically when the machine turns on.
+- RunAtLoad: if this is set to true, it will run automatically when the machine turns on.
 This is like a cron job.
 - KeepAlive: if this is set to true, the program will restart if it dies.
 - StartInterval: if this is present, it will specify a time interval (in seconds) for the program to be relaunched.